DevExpress/dashboard-extensions/docs/dashboard-panel.md

-The **Dashboard Panel** is a [Web Dashboard extension](https://documentation.devexpress.com/#Dashboard/CustomDocument117232) that displays a list of available dashboards and lets you switch between the designer and viewer modes.
+The **Dashboard Panel** is a Web Dashboard's extension that is a separate version of the integrated [Dashboard Panel](http://docs.devexpress.com/Dashboard/119771/) (see the [live demo](https://demos.devexpress.com/Dashboard/)).
+The Dashboard Panel displays a list of available dashboards and lets you switch between the designer and viewer modes.
+This extension provides you with more customization capabilities than the integrated Dashboard Panel.

 ![dashboard-panel](../images/dashboard-panel.png)

-You can see the dashboard panel in action by visiting the [DevExpress Web Dashboard Demo](https://demos.devexpress.com/Dashboard/).

 - [Install a dashboard extension package](#install-a-dashboard-extension-package)
     - [Install scripts using npm](#install-scripts-using-npm)